 Your GRE and GMAT scores must be valid on the day that you submit your application.
 GRE and GMAT scores are only valid for five years.

-Is the degree from Cornell Tech the same degree earned in Ithaca, NY?
+Is the degree offered at Cornell Tech the same degree earned in Ithaca, NY?

 Yes.
-Graduates from Johnson’s five MBA programs will earn a Master of Business Administration from Cornell University, but the focus, requirements, and location of the programs are different.
-Cornell Tech students experience a mix of technical material, business knowhow, and practical engagement with companies and nonprofits.
+Graduates from Johnson’s five MBA programs earn a Master of Business Administration from Cornell University, but the focus, requirements, and location of the programs are different.
+Cornell Tech students experience a mix of technical material, business know-how, and practical engagement with companies and nonprofits.

 Does Cornell Tech have housing available for students?

-What is the total cost of attendance for the MBA at Cornell Tech?
+What is the total cost of attendance for the Cornell Tech MBA?

 The total cost of attendance for the 2014-2015 academic year is yet to be determined.
-Please anticipate total tuition cost to be similar in cost to our One-Year MBA offered in Ithaca, NY.
+Please anticipate a total tuition cost similar to our One-Year MBA offered in Ithaca, NY.
 Students should anticipate annual increases in tuition and fees.
 Although we make every effort to inform students of changes in advance, the amount, time, and manner of payment of tuition, fees, or other charges may be changed at any time without notice.
 Average tuition increase per academic year is 3-5%.

 Are scholarships and financial aid available?